Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Saturated paths

 \section{Saturated paths}

 \seclabel{saturated}

 Analyzing TBNs is simpler if we reason only about saturated configurations.
-The main result of this section, Corollary~\ref{cor:satbarrieralphatwo}, shows that the barrier remains essentially the same even if we consider paths that traverse only saturated configurations as long as $\bondworth \geq 2$.
-This may be surprising: it might seem that breaking some bonds, even if locally unfavorable, might allow a path to bypass an otherwise large barrier elsewhere.
+Clearly, in the limit of large bond strength $w$, breaking a bond is so unfavorable that a least height path has only saturated configurations.
+The main result of this section, Corollary~\ref{cor:satbarrieralphatwo}, shows that the barrier remains the same even if we consider paths that traverse only saturated configurations as long as $\bondworth \geq 2$.
+Such a threshold may be surprising: it might seem that breaking some bonds, even if locally unfavorable, might allow a path to bypass an otherwise large barrier elsewhere.

-\todom{DS: Put somewhere: With large enough bond strength $\bondworth$, intuitively, breaking a bond is so unfavorable that a least height path has only saturated configurations.}